aws-quickstart/quickstart-mongodb-atlas/README.md

 Resource Types into the `AWS_REGION` of your choice before running the quickstart.

 ```
-cd mongodbatlas-cloudformation-resources\cfn-resources
+cd mongodbatlas-cloudformation-resources/cfn-resources
 ./cfn-submit-helper.sh project cluster database-user project-ip-access-list network-peering
 ```

 ### Launch the quickstart stack

-The `quickstart-mongodb-atlas.template.yaml` template will provision a complete you MongoDB Atlas Deployment for you.
+The `mongodb-atlas-main.template.yaml` template will provision a complete you MongoDB Atlas Deployment for you.

 This includes the follow resources: